opendocsg/slw-judgments-backfill/2012_SGHC_233/report.md

 “compensatory damages may include not only pecuniary loss and anticipated pecuniary loss or any social disadvantages which result, or may be thought likely to result, from the wrong which has been done”.
 It was noted in _Gatley_ at para 9.2 that while actual financial loss which is not too remote is recoverable, it is “a comparatively rare case in which evidence of such loss is given, simply because it is not available”.
 Accordingly, a plaintiff in a defamation action may recover general damages for financial loss that he is able to prove flowed from the defamation.

-80     Under Singapore law, aggravated damages are a component of general compensatory damages (see _Goh Chok Tong v Jeyaretnam Joshua Benjamin_ [1998] 2 SLR(R) 971 at [51]) and are available as a remedy for defamation.
+80     Under Singapore law, aggravated damages are a component of general compensatory damages (see _Goh Chok Tong v Jeyaretnam Joshua Benjamin_ <span class="citation">[1998] 2 SLR(R) 971</span> at [51]) and are available as a remedy for defamation.
 The factors that the courts consider in determining damages, including whether aggravated damages are justified, are as follows (see _Halsbury’s Laws of Singapore_ (volume 18) (LexisNexis, 2012 Reissue) (“ _Halsbury’s Laws of Singapore_ ”) at [240.194]):

  the nature and gravity of the defamatory statement itself;